sampson-chen/sack/README.md

 s(hortcut)-ack: a faster way to use ack (and grep)!

+(sack acts as a wrapper for ack to provide convenience for the repetitive menial tasks.)

 ## How to Install:

 Open a terminal and run the following: